ALTIBASE/Documents/Manuals/Altibase_7.3/eng/General Reference-2.The Data Dictionary.md

 ##### IS_PARTITION

-- Y: 파티션드 테이블
+- Y: Partitioned table
-- N: 그외
+- N: Others

 ##### REPLICATION_UNIT

-- T: 이중화 대상 아이템이 테이블임을 나타낸다.
-- P: 이중화 대상 아이템이 파티션임을 나타낸다.
+This is the unit of the replication target item.
+One of the following two values is indicated in this column.

+- T: The replication target item is a table.
+- P: The replication target item is a partition.

 ##### TBS_TYPE

-V$TABLESPACES 의 TYPE 컬럼을 참고한다.
+Refer to TYPE column on the V$TABLESPACES.

 ##### PARTITION_METHOD

+This indicates the partitioning method.

 - 0: RANGE
 - 1: HASH
 - 2: LIST
-- 3: RANGE_USING_HASH
+- 3: RANGE PARTITIONING USING HASH
 - 100: NONE

 ##### PARTITION_COUNT